Aerospace Engineering vs Aeronautical Engineering: Which Career Path Is Right for You?

 On the other hand, aerospace engineering emerged in the mid-20th century with the space race between the U.S. and the Soviet Union.
 This discipline expanded to include spacecraft, satellite systems, and interplanetary missions.

-Difference Between Aeronautical & Aerospace Engineering: A Comprehensive Comparison
+Difference Between Aerospace and Aeronautical Engineering: A Comprehensive Comparison

 Job Responsibilities